Heightened stress during the holidays can lead to heart problems — especially for women.

 That added pressure can contribute to a phenomenon known as stress-induced cardiomyopathy.
 The condition, which resembles a small heart attack, is most common in women in their late 50s to 70s.

-It happens when women endure high stress for a short period.
-It's not just seasonal.
+It happens when women endure high stress for a short period of time.
+It’s not just seasonal.
 It also can be coupled with a traumatic event, such as the death of a loved one or losing a job, Poulose explained.

 He offered these tips for relieving stress: